isidorocotugno5P/project2/README.md

-# Rooftop Jumper 2D 8-Bit Resolution Game
+# Rooftop Jumper 2D 8-Bit Style Game

 Welcome to Rooftop Jumper!
 A 2D 8-Bit style free online videogame using HTML, CSS, and Javascript for an interactive and responsive user experience.
 I was born in 1995 and had a bigger sister who was very into videogames, this was my inspiration for the game and the motivation to attempt something more complicated and complex than a simple rock, paper, scissors game or something similar.
 I grew up playing so many different kinds of 2D games, where all you could typically do was move in 4 directions, jump, duck, and maybe even fire off something or use items.
 Although I would have loved to incorporate all elements and made a fully completed game with an end goal, and even a background story, with my current knowledge I would have not managed that in the alloted time, so I stuck with the most (not-so-simple) simple functions.